ClusterWS/cWS/README.md

 // emitted when websocket is connected socket.on('open', () => {})

-// emitted when recieve new message socket.on('message', (message) => { });
+// emitted when receive new message socket.on('message', (message) => { });

 // emitted when error happens